On the Best Uniform Polynomial Approximation to the Checkmark Function: Analyticity of and Shekhtman's Conjecture.

-Throughout this section we will show that the minimax error $E_n(\alpha)$ is a real analytic function of the parameter $\alpha \in (-1,1)$, except for finitely many values.
-Moreover, the real analyticity of the coefficients of the minimax polynomial $p_n(x;\alpha)$, as well as the alternation points $\{u_j\}$ and $\{v_k\}$ will be established.
+Throughout this section we will show that the minimax error $E_n(\alpha)$ is an analytic function of the parameter $\alpha \in (-1,1)$, except at tips and endpoints of V-shapes (where analyticity actually fails).
+Furthermore, we will see that $E_n(\alpha)$ has a continuous derivative on any interval excluding tips of V-shapes.
+The same conclusions will hold for the coefficients of the minimax polynomial $p_n(x;\alpha)$, as well as the alternation points $\{u_i\}$ and $\{v_j\}$.
 At the end of the section we prove Shekhtman's Conjecture that for odd $n$, $E_n(\alpha)$ has a local maximum at $\alpha=0$.

-\begin{theorem} The error function $E_n(\alpha)$ is real analytic on $(-1,1)$, with the exception of the endpoints and the tips of $V$-shapes.
-The same holds for the alternation points and the coefficients of the minimax polynomial. \end{theorem} \begin{proof} Suppose $n\geq 2$ (direct computation shows $E_1(\alpha)$ is quadratic).
-Consider $\alpha$ in an open interval excluding the tips and endpoints on the $V$-shapes of $E_n(\alpha)$.
-If the interval is within a $V$-shape, then $E_n(\alpha)$ is linear and the minimax polynomial can be found by linear transformation from the minimax polynomial of one of the endpoints, which yields the theorem in this case.